We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - oral appliance therapy, or a mandibular advancement device (MAD)

 - positional therapy, or wearing a waist device that assists side sleeping

 The following lifestyle changes may also improve a person’s general sleep quality:

 - avoiding processed or fast foods

 - exercising regularly

-Sleep apnea is a common sleep disorder that can lower sleep quality and make someone excessively tired during the day.
+Obstructive sleep apnea is a common sleep disorder that can lower sleep quality and make a person excessively tired during the day.